emreyilmaz00/emreyilmaz00.github.io/_pages/about.md

     eVTOL Aircraft Research:
         i)  Control Allocation and Trajectory Optimization
        ii)  Flight Dynamic Modeling and Optimization
-      iii)  The Implications of Over-Actuation on Flight Control-Design and Performance iv)  Contingency Planning
+      iii)  The Implications of Over-Actuation on Flight Control, Performance, and Design
+       iv)  Contingency Planning